All Products

 Elastic Compute Service:Resolve the issue of insufficient disk space on a Linux instance

-Typically, your Linux instance has a limited number of disk space.
-If your application is deployed on a Linux instance, the available disk space decreases as the application continues to run and the number of stored files increases.
-When you have insufficient disk space, the service cannot continue to write files to the disk, which may cause service exceptions.
+In most cases, a Linux instance has a limited amount of disk space.
+When applications are deployed on a Linux instance, the available disk space decreases as the applications continue to run and the number of stored files increases.
+If the Linux instance has insufficient disk space, services cannot continue to write files to the disk, which may cause service exceptions.
 This topic describes the method of checking for the insufficient disk space issue and how to resolve the issue.

 Problem description

 If the No space left on device error message is returned when you create a file or application on a Linux Elastic Compute Service (ECS) instance, the disk space on the instance is insufficient.
-This topic describes the causes of the issue of insufficient disk space and how to resolve the issue.
+In this case, you must identify the causes of disk space insufficiency and take corresponding measures to resolve the issue.

 In most cases, the issue of insufficient disk space occurs due to the following causes: